dheerajchand/resume_generator/outputs/human/comprehensive/long/modern_clean/dheeraj_chand_comprehensive_long_modern_clean.md

 ## Professional Summary

 Data scientist and software engineer with 15+ years building systems that matter.
-Discovered systematic demographic coding errors affecting all Black and Asian-American voters, developed geospatial ML algorithms improving classification accuracy from 23% to 64%.
+Discovered systematic demographic coding errors affecting 50M voters, developed geospatial ML algorithms improving classification accuracy from 23% to 64%.
 Saved organizations $4.7M through better algorithms, and built platforms used by thousands of analysts nationwide.
 Expert in translating complex analytical requirements into scalable technical solutions.

 ## Key Achievements and Impact